Causal perturbative QED and white noise: Product operation. Wick theorem for products

-The crucial point is that the free fields and their Wick products define (finite sums of) integral kernel operators with vector-valued kernels in the sense of \cite{obataJFA}, as we have explained above, and the ''product'' can be given as a distributional kernel operator.
-Indeed, from what we have already shown, it follows that each factor (\ref{WickMonomialsInGeneralFreeFields}) separately represents an integral kernel operator which belongs to
+As the first step in definition of the product we note that the free fields and their Wick products define (finite sums of) integral kernel operators with vector-valued kernels in the sense of \cite{obataJFA}, as we have explained above, and the ''product'' can be given as a distributional kernel operator.
+Indeed, from lemma \ref{MassiveWickPointwiseProd} it follows that each factor (\ref{WickMonomialsInGeneralFreeFields}) separately represents an integral kernel operator which belongs to

-if among the factors $\mathbb{A}_{{}_{k}}$, $1 \leq k \leq M$, there are no massless fields (or their derivatives).
+if among the factors $\mathbb{A'}^{{}_{i}}$, $\mathbb{A''}^{{}_{j}}$, there are no massless fields (or their derivatives).
 This means that the first factor in (\ref{WickMonomialsInGeneralFreeFields}) defines the corresponding continuous map

 and similarly the second factor in (\ref{WickMonomialsInGeneralFreeFields}) defines continuous map